PrismarineJS/flying-squid/docs/README.md

 Currently used between our test server (rom1504.fr) and our gitter room (through the official gitter irc bridge)
 * [flying-squid-schematic](https://github.com/rom1504/flying-squid-schematic) Flying-squid plugin providing /listSchemas and /loadSchema commands.
 You can add schema through a simple http api and then add them in your world by just calling /loadSchema in game.
-Http api available in the test instance at [flying-squid.rom1504.fr](http://flying-squid.rom1504.fr)
 * [flying-squid-essentials](https://github.com/DeudlyYT/Flying-Squid-Essentials) Plugin that in a future will be like Essentials of bukkit/spigot.
 All the basic commands that a server should have
 * [squidcord](https://github.com/dada513/SquidCord) a bridge between a discord channel and the minecraft server.